sezanzeb/input-remapper/readme/usage.md

 If config.json is missing some stuff, it will query the hardcoded default values.

 The event codes can be read using `evtest`.
+Available names in the mapping can be listed with `key-mapper-service --key-names`.